Aim of Health Service Psychology Internship

 - To train social justice-oriented generalist practitioners for entry into the field of health service psychology.

-Interns are encouraged to examine their own cultural experiences and biases as part of their training, as well as appreciate the similarities and differences among their peers, colleagues, supervisors, and clients.
+Interns are encouraged to examine their own cultural experiences and biases as part of their training, as well as appreciating the similarities and differences among their peers, colleagues, supervisors, and clients.
 Training in specific skills to enhance cultural competence is emphasized in our multicultural training seminar.
-Of equal importance to us is the philosophical belief that it is our responsibility as professionals to encourage self-exploration and an increase in awareness among interns as it is part of their social responsibility as a social justice advocate.
-Interns are expected to create a project during the year that focuses on social action, responsibility, justice, and advocacy in order to address environmental and systemic means of facilitating change within the university setting.
+Of equal importance to us is the philosophical belief that it is our responsibility as culturally-competent professionals to encourage self-exploration and awareness among interns so that they too will become social justice advocates.
+Interns will work together to create a project focusing on social action, responsibility, justice, and advocacy that addresses environmental and systemic means of facilitating change within the university setting.

-Another philosophical belief underlying the training program is that learning is best accomplished when conducted in a setting that provides both a challenge in terms of the professional experience as well as a warm, supportive atmosphere from which interns can participate in self-reflection, processing and integrating their experience.
-We wish to develop and build upon meaningful supervisory and collegial relationships to facilitate a deeper understanding of self and others through mentoring.
-Interns are encouraged to use the internship experience as a vehicle by which they can have the opportunity for personal and professional exploration and growth.
+Our training program is founded on the belief that learning occurs best within a setting that provides both developmentally-appropriate challenges and a warm, supportive atmosphere.
+Within this environment, we encourage interns to participate in self-reflection and personal integration of their professional experience.
+We try to develop meaningful supervisory and collegial relationships to facilitate a deeper understanding of self and others.
+Interns are encouraged to use the internship experience as a vehicle for personal and professional exploration and growth.
 We believe that interns will benefit the most from their internship experience if they are willing to share their knowledge and experience with us and remain open to feedback and dialogue.